 In the meantime, we’re able to recycle digipasses returned to us by customers who no longer require them.

 How do you get hold of a Triodos debit card?

 SL: The debit card is included with our ethical personal current account.
-Applications can be made through our website and take a matter of minutes.
+You can find out more about the account on our website.
 As with all our accounts, you know you’re with a bank that supports your values and invests in future generations.

 Are eco-friendly debit cards the future of banking?

 SL: PLA cards could feasibly be adopted by all banks and card providers.
 Indeed, the more banks that adopt the material, the cheaper its production and supply will become.